baites/baites.github.io/_posts/2019-08-02-policy-based-design-in-python.md

 {% endhighlight %}
 **Note**: find full example in my [github](https://github.com/baites/examples/blob/master/idioms/python/PolicyBasedDesignEx2.py).

-In the example, the nature of the class because its interface is not the same.
-This is because **HelloWorldEnglish** has now a new member function *set_filename* inherited from **SaveOutput**.
+The nature of the class **HelloWorldEnglish** is not the same as before, because the class has now a new member function *set_filename* inherited from **SaveOutput**.
 For this particular case, it might be possible to write a program that does the same using dependency injection and functors.
 However, the main issue is not about behavior, but rather what you need to express is a new class:

-***Policy-based design allows us to create new classes (not only new functionalities) using as building block other predefine classes known as policies.***
+***Policy-based design allows us to create new classes (not only new functionalities) using as building block predefine host and policy classes.***

 ## Elements of policy-based designed